DUI Attorneys Serving Santa Rosa and all of Sonoma County

 A Driving Under the Influence (DUI) arrest is a serious charge which could result in the loss of your driver’s license, thousands of dollars in court fines, the loss of your job, time in jail, or even prison.
 A DUI conviction also acts as a prior, meaning that if you get a second or third DUI conviction, the penalties are drastically worse.
 Hiring the right Santa Rosa DUI attorney is extremely important if you are facing DUI charges and can help minimize or avoid severe penalties and consequences often associated with DUI, save your driver’s license, money, and a lot of stress.

 The State of California, its law enforcement agencies, and the District Attorney’s Offices aggressively prosecute DUI cases.
 It is imperative that you have skilled representation to protect your rights.
 Some matters are extremely time-sensitive requiring action within 10 days of your initial arrest.

 Additionally, a good DUI attorney may challenge certain aspects of your DUI charge based on his or her specialized experience and knowledge of breathalyzers, blood test, and chemical testing procedures.
-The attorneys at the Law Office of Carolyn Vandyk have the experience and knowledge to help fight for your rights and defend your DUI case.
+The attorneys at Vandyk Law have the experience and knowledge to help fight for your rights and defend your DUI case.
 DUI charges are often brought against people with no prior criminal history.
 Because of this fact, many people charged with this offense have a difficult time understanding the court process and dealing with the criminal justice system.